Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 Many of the artifacts come from excavations at nearby Pompeii and Herculaneum.
 They are both well-preserved sites that were buried when Mount Vesuvius erupted in 79 AD.

-Other highlights at Pompeii are the House of the Vetti, the Villa of Mysteries, the Roman forum, the Pompeii bodies, the brothel, the amphitheater, and the thermal baths.
+Other highlights at Pompeii are the House of the Vettii, the Villa of Mysteries, the Roman forum, the Pompeii bodies, the brothel, the amphitheater, and the thermal baths.
+Excavations are still ongoing and new finds are made all the time.

 Following Famous Artist Trails in Italy

-Can't get enough of your favorite Italian artist?
+Can’t get enough of your favorite Italian artist?
 Or, do you like to travel with a theme?
-I have the best artist-city guides for you!
+I have the best artist trails you can follow to see the best art in Italy.

 1. Michelangelo Trail in Florence